 Frances attended the 2012 United Nations Rio+20 summit where she represented Macquarie University.
-She is currently studying Bachelors of Environment and Law and is a member of the Global Leadership Program, as well as working for the Environmental Protectors Office.
+She was at the time studying a Bachelors of Environment and Law and was a member of the Global Leadership Program, as well as working for the Environmental Protectors Office.
 Frances is now currently studying a Master of Environmental Law at Sydney University.

 The purpose of this paper is threefold:

 1) to consolidate the current international and Pacific region instruments and policies in relation to ocean management;

 2) to evaluate these structures on their effectiveness; and

 3) to make recommendations for future directions, with a specific focus on Australia's role.